aws/amazon-documentdb-odbc-driver/docs/dev/BUILD_INSTRUCTIONS.md

 Run below command from the project's build directory.
 >cpack .

-Installer named as `Open Distro for Elasticsearch SQL ODBC Driver-<version>-Darwin.pkg` will be generated in the build directory.
+Installer named as `Amazon Timestream ODBC Driver-<version>-Darwin.pkg` will be generated in the build directory.

 ## General Build Info